-Prerequisite or Corequisite: Electrical Fundamentals 122
+Prerequisite or Corequisite: EE 122

-Electrical generation, transmission, and distributions techniques.
-Conventional generation as well as optional techniques involving alternate energy sources.
-In-plant distribution for factories and large commercial facilities examined and advantages of alternate schemes discussed.
+Electrical generation, transmission, and distribution techniques.
+In-plant distribution for factories and large commercial facilities is examined and advantages of alternate schemes discussed.
+Also, typical equipment for full service is reviewed and specifications examined for various categories.
 (3 hours per week)